Massacre of the Innocents: Contemporary traditions in Western Christianity

-In Trinidad and Tobago, Roman Catholic children have their toys blessed at a Mass.
+In Trinidad and Tobago, Catholic children have their toys blessed at a Mass.

-Roman Rite before & after 1955
+Roman Rite before and after 1955

 In the Roman Rite prior to 1955, a unique feature of this feast was the use of liturgical elements ordinarily ascribed to penitential days—including violet vestments, the omission of the Gloria, and the substitution of a Tract in place of the Alleluia—unless the feast fell on Sunday, in which case the rubrics required the feast to be celebrated as on its octave day, with red vestments, Gloria, and Alleluia.
 The octave of this feast was suppressed by Pope Pius XII in 1955, with the feast now celebrated using the features formerly ascribed to its octave day, a practice reinforced by the 1960 Code of Rubrics.